marinapapa/DaNCES_framework/README.md

 cmake --build . --config Release
 ```

 Binaries are placed into the `DaNCES_framework/bin` folder.
+If the submodule for bootstrapping the vcpkg is not working we recommend cloning the repository manually within the DaNCES one from here: https://github.com/microsoft/vcpkg

 #### Run the simulation